davidemorselli/pons_py/README.md

 pip install git+https://github.com/andres-martinez-torres/pons_py
 ```

+I strongly recommend you create a new virtual environment and use Python 3.9 (newer versions may give issues, due to certain dependencies).

 ## Documentation
 The documentation is still being built (as is the library, to which we will add more functions as the project develops).
 For the moment, you can gave a look at the Jupyter Notebook "Tutorial.ipynb" [here](https://github.com/andres-martinez-torres/pons_py/blob/main/Tutorial.ipynb) and the documentation of each function, which should be enough to get you started.